 Hypertension is another name for high blood pressure.
 The body needs oxygenated blood from the circulatory system to survive and function properly.
 When the heat beats, blood is pumped from the heart round the body through the arteries (pipeline taking blood round the body from the heart).
 Blood pressure is the force with which blood pushes through these arteries.
 When your blood pressure is high, the heart pumps harder and you are said to have high blood pressure or hypertension.

-High blood pressure, or hypertension is sometimes said to be the “silent killer” because you may not feel that anything is wrong as it often has no warning signs or symptoms.
-A persistently elevated blood pressure will gradually cause damage to the blood vessels and internal organs like the heart, kidney, brain, eyes etc. This damage then presents as stroke, kidney failure, heart failure, visual loss, erectile dysfunction vascular dementia and peripheral artery disease (PAD) etc. These are known as complications of hypertension.
+High blood pressure or hypertension is sometimes said to be the “silent killer” because you may not feel that anything is wrong as it often has no warning signs or symptoms.
+Persistently elevated blood pressure will gradually cause damage to the blood vessels and internal organs like the heart, kidney, brain, eyes etc. This damage then presents as stroke, kidney failure, heart failure, visual loss, erectile dysfunction vascular dementia and peripheral artery disease (PAD) etc. These are known as complications of hypertension.

 Symptoms of Hypertension